DO-200B / DO-200C Introduction

 A similar situation exists for software and hardware via DO-178 and DO-254.
 Although those standards apply to virtually all airborne avionics systems, from bathroom lights to thrust reversers to navigation systems, the added requirements for each system type are not addressed within the standards.
 Each type has its own more complex requirements beyond what DO-178 or DO-254 can completely address.

 Fortunately, other required certification documents such as Technical Standard Orders (TSO’s) supplement DO-178 and DO254 by laying out additional system-specific requirements for typical hardware and software systems.
-By contrast, aeronautical data requirements specific to each system or tool are rarely addressed within the documents that support DO-200B.
+By contrast, aeronautical data requirements specific to each system or tool are rarely addressed within the documents that support DO-200B/C.

 Recommended Standards